open-aac/openaac.org/certifications/index.md

   and they can also certify under specializations for things like robust vocabulary or symbol library, or for accessibility.
-Below is a list of all AAC applications that have certified in the last 18 months.
+Below is a list of common AAC applications, highlighting those that have certified in the last 18 months.
 </p>

 <div id='apps_list'>